 This course will introduce students to the field of comparative politics by examining classification of political systems according to institutional and developmental characteristics Causes and costs of political stability and instability will be explored.
 Comparison will be made between contemporary political institutions and processes in various countries.
-Prerequisite: none
+Prerequisite: Contemporary U.S. Government